 Promise: to promote more women in peacekeeping.
-Prime Minister Justin Trudeau: “We are equally committed to increasing the number of women that we deploy as part of UN peace operations.”
-Vancouver ministerial, “Canada to deploy more women to peacekeeping missions, says Trudeau” (Youtube, 1:13).
-A specific pledge was “titled Women in Peace Operations Pilot – ‘The Elsie initiative.'”
+Prime Minister Justin Trudeau said at the 2017 Vancouver Peacekeeping Ministerial: “We are equally committed to increasing the number of women that we deploy as part of UN peace operations.” (“Canada to deploy more women to peacekeeping missions, says Trudeau” Youtube, 1:13).
+A specific programme was also announced “titled Women in Peace Operations Pilot – ‘The Elsie initiative.'”

 Table 2.
 Number of Canadian uniformed women in peacekeeping (benchmark data and the recent figures)

 |2015 Oct 31||1||20||21||UN, 2015 (pdf)||Conservative gov (last official figures)|

 |2016 Aug 31||2||13||15||UN, 2016 (pdf)||At time of London ministerial (last official figures before meeting)|

 |2017 Oct 31||2||6||8||UN, 2017 (pdf)||At time of Vancouver Ministerial (last official figures before meeting)|

 5 women of 25 military personnel (20%)